Winniecheryl/Git-Cheat-Sheet/README.md

  This command will give you all the details about the branch you are in.

- I have written the commnad and this is the current information of the branch I am at.
+ I have written the command and this is the current information of the branch I am at.
 Try it on your machine.

  ![Screenshot (285)](https://user-images.githubusercontent.com/58620711/154209390-b2e4bec1-9981-4ef6-9ef8-d0898238a0ec.png)

  - **Git add**

-To add a single file that you specifically want you can use the command `git add <file>`
+To add a single file that you specifically want, you can use the command `git add <file>`

-To add all the files at once you use the command `git add -A`
+To add all the files at once, use the command `git add -A`

 - **git pull**